 Caesars Entertainment plans to battle its current financial condition by working to reduce expenses by focusing on operations, marketing and corporate expenses initiatives.
 The company has also announced that they are in formal talks with creditors.

 As Hession expands his responsibilities within the finance department, and looks to curb the company’s losses, DiscoverOrg analysts predict that Hession will likely spend a large portion of his budget in the first three months of tenure in efforts to streamline company operations and ultimately reduce expenses.
 High profile leadership moves, such as this one, create an abundance of new selling opportunities.
-Utilize DiscoverOrg’s direct dial phone numbers, organization charts, and real time triggers to take advantage of these selling opportunities.
+Utilize DiscoverOrg’s direct dial phone numbers, organization charts, and real time scoops to take advantage of these selling opportunities.

 You might also be interested in: